MaidScientistIzutsumiMarin/tumblrbot/README.md

 **To-Do:**
 - Add code documentation.

-- Fix file not found error when starting fine-tuning.
+**Known Issues:**
+- Sometimes, you will get an error about the training file not being found when starting fine-tuning.
+We do not currently have a fix or workaround for this.
+You should instead use the online portal for fine-tuning if this continues to happen.
+Read more in [fine-tuning].
+- Post counts are incorrect when downloading posts.
+We are not certain what the cause of this is, but our tests suggest this is a [Tumblr] API problem that is giving inaccurate numbers.

 **Please submit an issue or contact us for features you want added/reimplemented.**